ceautery/autery.net/src/static/blog/baudot-wip.md

 This meant that for backwards compatibility, modems got progressively more expensive to manufacture.
 The idea of passing some of the work off to the computer a modem was attached to became more attractive in the late 90s, when modem speeds were 33,600 baud and CPU speeds crossed the 300MHZ threshold.
 A few different [softmodems](https://en.wikipedia.org/wiki/Softmodem) hit the PC consumer market then, and it was nothing short of a train wreck for us tech support folks.
 The average computer user wasn't very sophisticated back then, so talking them through installing a software driver for their modem was a chore, and often the computer wasn't up to the task and swapping error correction mode for something like "buffered async" mode was needed to keep a healthy connection.

 Another common problem I ran into back then was with a modem's default flow control mode.
 CompuServe's client software had a list of modems for users to select, which would pre-populate an init string.
 All of these enabled [RTS/CTS flow control](https://stackoverflow.com/questions/957337/what-is-the-difference-between-dtr-dsr-and-rts-cts-flow-control), where most users would have had a better experience with Xon/Xoff.
-RTS/CTS only works between a modem and the computer it's connected to, and inevitably users with underpowered computers would run out of buffer because they couldn't process data fast enough, and then either the user would lose data if they weren't in error control mode, or get disconnected after too many error-controlled packets have to be sent again.
-In Xon/Xoff, a struggling computer could send an Xoff character over the modem to the CompuServe side, and this helped prevent buffer overruns and disconnects from exceeding an error limit.
+RTS/CTS only works between a modem and the computer it's connected to, and inevitably users with underpowered computers would run out of buffer on their modems because the computer couldn't process incoming data fast enough, and then either the user would lose data if they weren't in error control mode, or get disconnected after too many error-controlled packets have to be sent again.
+In Xon/Xoff, a struggling computer could send an Xoff character over the modem to the CompuServe side, and this helped prevent buffer overruns and disconnects.

-I started thinking about this world again recently, in particular about a misunderstanding I had about the whole flow control problem.
-I thought that RTS/CTS was between the two modems somehow, and that data was lost because the CompuServe server was also behind an X.25 node that talked to the modem banks, which couldn't see the "signal" from the modem.

-I decided to read up on the topic, starting by finding an answer to a simple question: If dial-up modems are set in "hardware flow control" mode, using RTS/CTS or DTR/DSR signals between each modem and its terminal, is there any mechanism to tell the remote modem to stop sending?

-I found an answer eventually: No. The receiving modem just has to buffer, and if that overflows the connection has to rely on some external error check, MNP on the connection itself, or a higher level transfer protocol like Z-modem.
-I did find this reference in the ITU's [V.43 data flow control recommendation](https://www.itu.int/rec/T-REC-V.43-199802-I/en), in section 4.2, "Methods for flow control of received data":

-> NOTE – The data whose flow is temporarily stopped or slowed down is originated from the remote DTE.
-In order to control the flow of that data so that no data is lost, the local DCE will either need to provide a received data buffer whose size cannot be specified in this Recommendation, or a mechanism will need to be implemented in the system to force the remote DTE to stop transmitting data until such time as the DTE not-ready condition is cleared.

-So at least someone was thinking about it.
-Why should the official recommendation for flow control not take a harder stance on this?
-I think it's because of the natural push and pull between standards writers and hardware manufacturers.
-Some of what the ITU does is document what has already been created, and this flow control edge case is a clear example of that.

-The ITU isn't completely toothless, though.
-Their 1998 [V.90 recommendation](https://www.itu.int/rec/T-REC-V.90-199809-I/en) for 56k modem connections was an official call to action for both USRobotics and Rockwell, who created [incompatible 56k standards](https://www.inetdaemon.com/tutorials/computers/hardware/modems/v90.shtml), X2 and K56Flex, forcing consumers and online services/ISPs to pick a side or suffer slower connection speeds.
+I left the tech support world around the time that 56k modems started hitting the market, which was a pretty chaotic time.
+In 1998 the ITU published the [V.90 recommendation](https://www.itu.int/rec/T-REC-V.90-199809-I/en), which was an official call to action for both USRobotics and Rockwell, who created [incompatible 56k standards](https://www.inetdaemon.com/tutorials/computers/hardware/modems/v90.shtml), X2 and K56Flex, forcing consumers and online services/ISPs to pick a side or suffer slower connection speeds.
 Fortunately both companies were quick to adopt the common standard, since modems had also started using EPROMs that could be flashed to support more features.

 I won't talk much here about V.90 modems, but it's an interesting topic.
 Digital lines had been added to the public phone network going back as far as the 1960s, not all the way to customer phones on the "local loop", but between "trunks" of the phone network.
 In 1988, The ITU rolled out recommendation [G.711](https://www.itu.int/rec/T-REC-G.711/), a codec for encoding voice data, turning speech into a .wav file, essentially.
 Some ISPs had digital lines all the way to their modem banks, and could use digital modems.
 V.90 allows a connection where receiving (from the customer's point of view) data can happen in G.711, and transmission happens in V.34.

 In 2000 the standard was enhanced with V.92, the basic change being an attempt to negotiate G.711 on both transmit and receive happened, with both falling back to V.34.
-I don't know enough about the technology (yet) to talk intelligentally about where the conversion to audio happens, or whether V.92 required digital local loop lines as well.
+I don't know enough about the technology to speak intelligently about where the conversion to audio happens, or whether V.92 required digital local loop lines as well.

 Either way, this turned out to not be very relevant, as consumers started getting true digital piped to their homes with DSL and cable internet, where 56k would seem slow in comparison.
 Internet users in big cities where this was first rolled out were quick to migrate, and dial-up modems started showing up in thrift stores and garage sales.

+This type of technical progression, improvements causing new problems, regulators getting involved when adoption gets wider, has repeated itself throughout the history of telecommunications.
+The two basic problems of how to send signals faster, and what those signals mean, are constants that we've been contending with for a very long time.

+These days most of us receive data over high speed internet connections, in the unicode character set, transmitted using UTF-8 encoding.
+But all of those things are very new.
+Going back to as recent a time as 1985 when "getting online" was brand new to me, there was no unicode.
+Data was transmitted very slowly, in 7 or 8 bit ASCII, with [disagreement](https://en.wikipedia.org/wiki/Windows-1251) [over](https://en.wikipedia.org/wiki/ISO/IEC_8859-1) what characters were represented by symbols 128-255.

 ## Part 2.
 In the aftermath of revolution